26% of Americans have used dietary supplements to treat a health problem, and misinformation on labels may lead to severe side effects.

 You can use the terms "spices," "artificial flavor," or "natural flavor" or use specific, common, or usual names to declare spices, natural flavors, or artificial flavors.

-If a spice is also a coloring, use "spice & coloring" to list the ingredient.
+If a spice is also a coloring, use "spice & coloring" to list the ingredients.
 E.g., turmeric may be listed as "turmeric" or as "spice and coloring."

 You can list certified colors with their specific or abbreviated name.
 E.g., "FD&C Red No. 40" or "Red 40."